h3l2f/short-link/README.md

 **Flask will run on port 5000, but you can change it in main.py**

 **WARNING**
-•Because of security, the option of show link will be "n" as default.<br>
+•Because of security, the option of show link will be set to "n" value as default.<br>
 But you can change it in get.py file.

 # Usage